THE NO BUDGET CLOSET DOORS!

 Why I stained my burlap!

 Before starting on these closet doors I was super inspired by rattan!
 If you’ve never heard of it it’s very similar to cane webbing!
 When I looked into purchasing some rattan or cane webbing I found it ranged around $7 a sq foot!
 Pretty pricey and again not in my budget!
 That’s when I decided burlap was the way to go because it was the perfect texture and only about $3 a yard.
 I decided to stain it because it was too light in color and more yellow then cane webbing.
-I wanted it to mimic natural wood.
 I used some acrylic paint that I mixed with water and brushed the mixture on. ( folkart coffee latte and titanium white) Once the water was added the mixture was pretty diluted.
 Don’t forget to do paint swatches before painting all your burlap.
 Also keep in mind it will be a few shades darker once it dries.
 That’s why my mixture looks super light and milky.

-I know my paint mixture looked super light and milky and it seamed like it wouldn’t make much of a difference to the burlap but it does!
+To get that perfect faux rattan look I know my paint mixture looked super light and milky and it seamed like it wouldn’t make much of a difference to the burlap but it does!
 Trust me!
 I went through a lot of swatch tests before I ended up with this milky stain mixture.
 Here’s a snippet showing the difference in color.

 ( burlap at the top right of the photo is stained vs the small piece of burlap on the left bottom isn’t stained)

 This is pretty straight forward.
 I cut the burlap big enough to wrap around each panel and ironed it before attaching.
 Then I used my stapler to secure first the top then the bottom of the burlap to my closet panel (tighten while stapling).
 Following that I moved onto the sides of my panel.
 It works best if you staple one whole side of your burlap to the panel than move onto the other side and stretch tightly while attaching the second side.